npmcdn-to-unpkg-bot/elanmaijones.com/README.md

-# Buffalo Films
+# Elan Jones

-Website for Buffalo Films.
-Please go to [www.buffalofilms.co.uk](http://buffalofilms.co.uk) in case you want to take a look at the website.
+Website for Elan Jones.
+Please go to [www.elanmaijones.com](http://elanmaijones.com) in case you want to take a look at the website.

 * * *